amcginlay/ops-manager-automation-cc/README.md

 terraform apply --auto-approve
 ```

-Note the `opsman_vm = 0` setting which prohibits Terraform from deploying the Ops Manager VM.
+Note the `opsman_image_url != ""` setting which prohibits Terraform from deploying the Ops Manager VM.
 The Concourse pipelines will take responsibility for this.

 This will take about 5-10 mins to complete.